ormi-labs/interface/README.md

 # Ormi protocol interface

-An open source interface for the decentralized liquidity protocol Aave
+An open source interface for the decentralized credit protocol Ormi.

 Enabling users to: